-Google won't approve Glass apps with facial recognition until it implements privacy protectionAlex Wagner - Deputy Managing Editor, News Desk
+Google won't approve Glass apps with facial recognition until it implements privacy protectionAlex Wagner - Editorial Director of News and Content

 Google Glass is a product that exciting to many people thanks to its ability to display information on its small display and capture both photos and video using its built-in camera.
 However, that built-in camera has also raised some privacy concerns from folks that feel uneasy about Glass wearers having a camera that's constantly mounted to their head.
 Tonight Google attempted to assuage some of the concerns surrounding Glass with a new Google+ post on facial recognition.